 The muzzle, ears, and nose of the Mastiff are typically dark, as well.

 The American Kennel Club (AKC) breed standard says that the base color for this breed should always be yellow gold with black cross stripes, in a chevron pattern.

-In Great Danes, an intense base color and distinct, an even brindle pattern is preferred.
-Variances like too little or too much brindle, large white areas, and “dirty” brindles are faults.
+In Great Danes, an intense base color and distinct, even brindle pattern is preferred.
+Variances like too little or too much brindle, large white areas, and “dirty” brindles are considered faults.

 Small Brindle Dog Breeds

 Small brindle colored dog breeds are super cute!

 They can also have brindle points.
 In Corgis, there is no color preference for purebreds and all listed colors and shades are desirable.

 Dachshunds come in three different types of coat: long-haired, wire-haired, and smooth.

 Brindle is considered a standard pattern in smooth dachshunds.

 Chihuahuas come in a wide variety of colors and patterns!